 If this file is from a service you are using, it’s best to contact them and ask if the service can be provided over SSL as well, as it should in my opinion.
 If that is not possible, you can try the steps below.
 Please take care not to violate any intellectual property rights.
 Ask permission to use files on your own server before you do.

-An example: if a page contains this html:
+For example, if a page contains this HTML:

 And that domain does not have an SSL certificate, this image won’t load on SSL.

 - Download the file to your computer (please take care not to violate intellectual property rights, contact the owner if necessary)

 - Upload it to your website with an FTP client (such as FileZilla), for example to wp-content/uploads

 - Change the URL to your own domain, for example to www.domain.com/wp-content/uploads/yourfile.jpg